Gold Medalist Maëlle Ricker to Celebrate 10th Anniversary of Vancouver 2010 on Family DayFebruary 12, 2020

 About the BC Sports Hall of Fame

 The BC Sports Hall of Fame celebrates extraordinary achievement in BC sport history and inspires future generations to make their dreams come true.
-Each year, a diverse audience of over 35,000 visitors from around the globe are educated and enthralled by the collection of 27,000 artifacts and 100,000 archival documents representing 150-years of sporting accomplishments in British Columbia.
+Each year, a diverse audience of visitors from around the globe are educated and enthralled by the collection of 27,000 artifacts and 100,000 archival documents representing 150-years of sporting accomplishments in British Columbia.
 Through the Hero in You Youth Education Programs, the BC Sports Hall of Fame reaches over 6,500 youth across the province, advancing its mission of building outstanding community legacies by honouring the past and inspiring the future.

 For more information please visit: bcsportshall.com follow us on twitter @bcsportshall and like us on Facebook at: facebook.com/bcsportshall/